WeegeeNumbuh1/FlightGazer/README.md

 - Your location set in `dump1090`
 - A console that can interpret ANSI escape sequences (should be most modern ones)
 - If using a Raspberry Pi, use a model that has multiple CPU cores (Raspberry Pi 3/Raspberry Pi 2W or newer)
+- Not using a combined feed for the data source (you would know if you set this up)
 #### For Enhanced Functionality
 - A [FlightAware API key](https://www.flightaware.com/commercial/aeroapi/) (optional) for getting additional aircraft information such as origin/destination airports
 - a running `dump978` instance if you're in the US and live near airports that handle general aviation more than commercial flights